AnneMW/Triangle-tracker/README.md

 ## Installation
 Web browser.
 Internet.
+## Set-up Instructions
-use the following link: https://annemw.github.io/Triangle-tracker/
+To clone the project use the following link: https://github.com/AnneMW/Triangle-tracker or view the live site here: https://annemw.github.io/Triangle-tracker/
 ## Usage
 The program is aimed at letting the user know a type of triangle from the lengths of its sides.
 The user inputs the lengths of the triangle (a number), the program computes the three numbers and alerts the user on the type of triangle.